-Adityanath meets Narendra Modi amid speculation of Cabinet reshuffle
+Adityanath meets Narendra Modi amid speculation of Cabinet reshuffle in Uttar Pradesh

-The Uttar Pradesh chief minister met Union Home Minister Amit Shah on Thursday.
+This comes at a time when several BJP ministers and MLAs have also voiced grievances against Adityanath’s government and his inability to take everyone along.

-Uttar Pradesh Chief Minister Adityanath met Prime Minister Narendra Modi in New Delhi on Friday, amid speculation that there could be a Cabinet reshuffle in the state government ahead of the 2022 Assembly elections, ANI reported.
+Uttar Pradesh Chief Minister Adityanath met Prime Minister Narendra Modi in New Delhi on Friday, amid speculation that there could be a Cabinet reshuffle in the state ahead of the 2022 Assembly elections, ANI reported.

 This came a day after Adityanath met Union Home Minister Amit Shah.

-Lok Sabha MP and Apna Dal leader Anupriya Patel also met both the political leaders at the home minister’s residence, setting off speculation of a Cabinet reshuffle at the Centre too, The Indian Express reported.
+Lok Sabha MP and Apna Dal leader Anupriya Patel also met both the political leaders at the home minister’s residence, The Indian Express reported.
+Patel’s party has been a key ally of the Bharatiya Janata Party after Om Prakash Rajbhar-led Suheldev Bharatiya Samaj quit the alliance in May 2019.
+Patel’s has demanded two ministerial berths for Uttar Pradesh and one at the Centre, according to NDTV.

 The Adityanath government has faced severe criticism for failing to tackle the second wave of the coronavirus pandemic effectively, with images of bodies of Covid patients floating in rivers or buried in sand along riverbeds triggering outrage.
-Several Bharatiya Janata Party ministers and MLAs have also voiced grievances against their own government.
+Several BJP ministers and MLAs have also voiced grievances against their own government.

 The saffron party’s poorer than expected performance in the panchayat elections held last month was also a cause of worry.